enthought/edge-examples/example-minimal/README.md

 for container activity, and more.
 But, there are a few guidelines you will need to follow in your own Dockerfile.

-* EDM and runtime dependencies are already installed.
 * Don't change the user (for example, by the Dockerfile ``USER`` command).
   The active user is called ``app``.
 If you need to run ``yum`` for some reason, use ``sudo``.